NovaLynxie/CoraBot_Main/README.md

 This will start the setup utility, follow the on-screen prompts to complete the bot setup process.
 **IMPORTANT!!**
 **Privileged intents are required for the bot to start.
 Check you have it enabled for your bot user before starting or the bot WILL crash!**
-## My bot doesn't work or music will not play back... help?
-The bot may be missing permissions to speak or connect to the connected voice channel in your server.
-Please check any roles it has and that the correct permissions are granted.
-It is also possible there may have been an error installing the `opus`,`ytdl-core` or `ffmpeg-static` modules during `npm install`.
-These are responsible for handling music play back and audio streaming functions.
-You might also be missing FFmpeg on your system, this is mentioned in the requirements.
-Try reinstalling the aformentioned modules by running these commands in this order:
-1. `npm uninstall <module_name>`
-2. `npm install --s <module_name>`
-Should this still fail, try running `npm clean-install`.
-Please note running a clean install will take a while as this uninstalls all bot dependencies and downloads a fresh install, so only use this as a last resort.